 Heading towards Wembley

 2012 – We beat Brighton & Hove Albion 6-1 in an FA Cup Fifth Round tie at Anfield, as we benefited from three own goals for the first time in our history, although one of these is also often credited to Steven Gerrard.
 Martin Škrtel headed in the opener, with Andy Carroll and Luis Suárz also netting, with the Uruguayan also having a penalty saved.
+Ex-red Alan Navarro featured for the Seagulls.

 First time at Old Trafford

 1910 - We played in the first ever match at Manchester United’s new ground, Old Trafford, spoiling the party by running out 4-3 winners to secure our first ever away victory against them.
 United’s Sandy Turnbull struck one of his five goals against the reds with Tom Homer also on target for the home side before the break.
 Arthur Goddard pulled a goal back after half-time before George Wall restored United’s two-goal cushion with one of his ten strikes past us.
-Goddard struck again, his fiftieth League goal for the reds, before a brace from James Stewart handed us victory.
+Goddard struck again, his fiftieth League goal for the reds, before a brace from Jimmy Stewart handed us victory.

 1925 – Centre-forward Dick Johnson was sold to Stoke after thirty goals in 82 outings, including two hat-tricks, since arriving in January 1920.
 He helped us to the League title in 1923 and was noted for his overhead bicycle kicks.